 Thabana Ntlenyana, which literally means “Beautiful little mountain” is the highest mountain in the Kingdom of Lesotho and in all Africa south of Kilimanjaro.
 It stands at 3482m high.

-Which adrenaline pumping adventures on this list would you pick?
+Which of these adrenaline pumping adventures would you add to your bucket list?
 Let us know in the comments below.

-If you enjoyed this post you can subscribe to our blog here or why not saveon Pinterest for later?
+If you enjoyed this post about “Adrenaline junkie bucket List adventures” then you can subscribe to our blog here or why not save on Pinterest for later?

 * Although we try to ensure that all information provided in “adrenaline junkie bucket List” is accurate and correct, we cannot be held liable for any errors.
 All opinions are our own.
 Image may be used around the web as long as you credit us and link back to our website souldrifters.com.
 Images may not be used for advertising and commercial purposes.
 You are welcome to contact us for rates and terms for commercial rights.
 This page may contain affiliate links which allows us to earn a small commission at no additional cost to you.
 This helps us with the cost to keep this blog running.